darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/extras/audit/02-bindings-ready-profile/README.md

     controller's ServiceAccount (an `eks.amazonaws.com/role-arn` annotation
     means IRSA; its absence means Pod Identity) and checks the matching side of the binding.
-  * `lbc-iam-policy-attached` — the `AWSLoadBalancerControllerIAMPolicy`
+  * `lbc-iam-policy-attached` — does **not** check for a specific policy name either (see below) — it fetches the canonical upstream IAM policy (plus the Gateway API statement amendment AWS LBC needs for ALBGatewayAPI/NLBGatewayAPI support), and verifies each resulting statement — Effect, Action set, Resource set, and Condition, not just action names — is granted somewhere across whatever policies are actually attached to the discovered role.
+A policy that happens to be named `AWSLoadBalancerControllerIAMPolicy` but grants the wrong permissions fails this; a policy under any other name that grants the right ones passes.

-    exists and is attached to whichever IAM role `lbc-iam-binding-ready` discovered.
+`iam_binding.rb` does **not** hardcode the controller's IAM role name or its policy name, because neither is predictable in general -- different tools name the role differently, and some auto-generate a random name entirely.
+Instead, the role is discovered from the ServiceAccount's binding

-`iam_binding.rb` does **not** hardcode the controller's IAM role name, because it isn't predictable in general: `install_aws_lbc.sh`'s `aws-cli` mode always names it `AmazonEKSLoadBalancerControllerRole`, and the Terraform module names it `${eks_cluster_name}-aws-load-balancer-controller` — but `install_aws_lbc.sh`'s `eksctl` mode (both `irsa` and `pod-identity`) never passes `--role-name`, so eksctl auto-generates the role via CloudFormation with a random suffix, with no fixed name at all to check against.
-Instead, the role is discovered the same way `check_aws_lbc_status.sh`'s `determine_auth_mode()` does: read off the ServiceAccount's IRSA annotation (set identically by eksctl, the `aws-cli` path, and the Terraform module — it's the standard EKS Pod Identity Webhook contract, not something each tool invents independently), or off the Pod Identity association if that annotation is absent.
+itself: an `eks.amazonaws.com/role-arn` annotation (the standard EKS Pod Identity Webhook contract that any IRSA-based tool sets identically, not something each one invents independently) if present, or an EKS Pod Identity association otherwise.
+The attached policy is then discovered off that role directly, rather than assumed by name.

 This profile ships two custom resources, since `inspec-aws` doesn't cover
 either: